yezyilomo/last-card-game/README.md

        viii. turn
        ix. semaphore
        x. specialCardContainer

      **Methods in this object are
        i. deal cards- this will be used to provide cards on hand to players ii. play Card
        iii. draw Card From deck
        iv.
-Handle penalt- this will be used in case the player has played wrong card
+Handle penalty - this will be used in case the player has played wrong card
        v.
-Handle special cards- this wil be used to control what to be done in case the player plays a special card eg 2,7,8,J or Joker vi. nextTurn- this will be used to determine who follows to play in the next turn
+Handle special cards- this will be used to control what to be done in case the player plays a special card eg 2,7,8,J or Joker vi. nextTurn- this will be used to determine who follows to play in the next turn

 4.Pile Object
      **Attributes in this object are
-       ii. pile- a conteiner for the cards on pile
+       ii. pile- a container for the cards on pile

      **Methods in this object are
-       i. shuffle Cards on a Pile- this will be used incase cards on deck have all been drawn up but the game isn't over
+       i. shuffle Cards on a Pile- this will be used in case cards on deck have all been drawn up but the game isn't over

 5.SimulatedPleyer Object
      **Attributes in this object are
        i.all attributes from class player

      **Methods in this Object are
        i. compareSpecial
        ii. compareToPlay